Is Japanese knotweed poisonous?

 Is Japanese knotweed harmful to humans?

-Japanese knotweed is not harmful to humans, although some have reported that contact with the plant can cause some mild skin irritation.
+Despite causing damage to property, Japanese knotweed is not harmful to humans; although some have reported that contact with the plant can cause some mild skin irritation.
 Japanese knotweed is often confused for Giant Hogweed, which does pose a real threat to people.
 Giant Hogweed’s sap can irritate the skin, causing blisters, rashes and even blindness.
 For that reason, it’s a good idea to make sure you positively identify Japanese knotweed before handling it in any way.

 Is Japanese knotweed poisonous to pets?